 Estimates of travel on horizon year networks are based on the completed Round 9A cooperative forecasts.
 These forecasts were endorsed by the BRTB at their July 28, 2020 meeting.
-The Cooperative Forecasting Group (CFG), responsible for the development of regional socioeconomic projections that are used in travel demand forecasting, meets bimonthly to discuss modifications and to set the groundwork for future estimates of land use activity.
+The Cooperative Forecasting Group (CFG), responsible for the development of travel demand modeling regional socioeconomic forecasts, meets bimonthly to discuss modifications and to set future land use activity estimates groundwork.
 These agreed-upon regional forecasts represent a planning scenario created to extend through 2045.
-The CFG member's provide Transportation Analysis Zone (TAZ) horizon year (2015 - 2045 in 5 year increments) forecasts of the number of households, total population, and total employment.
-The BMC staff using federal and other administration databases supplement the TAZ horizon year forecasts with group quarter population, median household income, household workers and employment by retail, office, industrial, and other.
+The CFG members provide Transportation Analysis Zone (TAZ) horizon year (2015 - 2045 in 5 year increments) forecasts of the number of households, total population, group quarter population, and total employment.
+Utilizing federal, state, and private sources, BMC staff supplements the CFG's TAZ estimates and forecasts with additional data points to support the travel demand model including: median household income; household labor force; and employment by industry.
+The CFG and BMC staff supplement TAZ estimates are inputs into demographic sub-models and a population component of change (births, deaths and migration) model used in estimating jurisdiction and TAZ household and population marginal distributions.
+The software package PopGen 2.0, with marginal distributions inputs, is used to synthesize a household and household person roster database.
+The rich set of household and person characteristics are inputs into InSITE in estimating person's Daily Activity Patterns.
 Appendix D displays jurisdictional totals for the major socioeconomic data.